ncsa/neteng_utils/powerdns/README.md

 ### pdns_sync.py ###
-This is  Netbox custom script which can be placed in your custom scripts directory.
+This is  Netbox custom script which can be placed in your Netbox custom scripts directory.
 The script will pull all zones out of Netbox (netbox-dns-plugin) create the zone in PowerDNS, and sync all records from that zone into PowerDNS via the PowerDNS API.

 - Note, PowerDNS api can be much more stringent in enforcing RFC compliance than Netbox.
 You may have to massage the data if you run into errors.